 What is the difference between orbital velocity and escape velocity?

-The difference between orbital velocity and escape velocity is that orbital velocity is the speed that is required to reach the orbit of a planet or star whereas escape velocity is the speed which is required to leave the orbit.
+The difference between orbital velocity and escape velocity is that orbital velocity is the speed that is required to reach the orbit of a planet or star, whereas escape velocity is the speed that is required to leave the orbit.

-How is escape velocity and orbital velocity related?
+How are escape velocity and orbital velocity related?

 Thanks it help me a lot.